In This Article

 The Lepide Data Security Platform gives you visibility over critical changes being made to your systems and interactions with your sensitive data.
 The platform enables you to locate and classify your sensitive data, govern access by removing excessive permissions and analyze user and entity behavior.

 By getting visibility over your data, you’ll have the ability to detect security threats in real-time and react to quickly shut down the threat with Lepide’s automated, pre-defined threat models.
-If you’d like to see how Lepide can help you defend against cyber-attacks, schedule a demo or download free trial of the Lepide Data Security Platform today.
+If you’d like to see how Lepide can help you defend against cyber-attacks, schedule a demo of the Lepide Data Security Platform today.

 Philip Robinson